ShadowTheHedgehogHacking/ShadowRando/README.md

  * `ModelPack` - Models in this folder are treated as a pack; any other files in the same folder will be copied to the ROM.
 Use this when a model requires edits to partners to avoid crashes.
 P2 randomization is ignored if one of these is picked for P1.
 Each model must be placed in its own folder, keeping the original file names (P1 models are `shadow.one`, P2 models are `shadow2py.one`).
 P1 and P2 models made as a set should be placed in the same folder, but can be selected independently of each other.

-### Extraction of Original Game / FST Format
+### Extraction of Game
-1. Get the latest release or dev Dolphin - [5.0-20347 or newer recommended](https://dolphin-emu.org/download/)
+1. Get the latest release or dev Dolphin - [5.0-21088 or newer recommended](https://dolphin-emu.org/download/)
 2. (Optional: only do this step if you want to keep config separate) Before launching dolphin, create an empty file `portable.txt` in the same folder as Dolphin.exe
 3. Open Dolphin
-4. Set game path to your Shadow the Hedgehog USA ISO
+4. Set game path to your Shadow the Hedgehog NTSC-U ISO
 5. Right-click `Shadow The Hedgehog` in the game list
 6. Select `Properties`
 7. Select `Filesystem` Tab